kulbhushanchand/kulbhushanchand.github.io-v2/_pages/main/terms.md

 ## Privacy policy

-At kulbhushan-chand.com, the privacy of my visitors is extremely important.
+At **kulbhushan-chand.com**, the privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.
+{: .notice--info}

 First and foremost, I will never share your email address or any other personal information to anyone without your direct consent.

 ### Log files

-Like many other websites, kulbhushan-chand.com uses log files to help learn about when, from where, and how often traffic flows to this site.
+Like many other websites, **kulbhushan-chand.com** uses log files to help learn about when, from where, and how often traffic flows to this site.
 The information in these log files include:

 - Internet Protocol addresses (IP)
 - Types of browser